 Income from savings and investments is taxed differently from other income.
 Income from savings and investments held in an Individual Savings Account (ISA) is completely exempt from tax.
 Each individual is also allowed to receive certain amounts of interest income and dividends outside ISAs free of tax.
 And dividends that are still subject to tax are taxed at reduced rates.
 When calculating which income falls into which tax band, dividends are treated as the top slice of income, followed by interest income.

 Pension income is treated as (deferred) earnings for tax purposes.
-Broadly speaking, income that is paid into a pension is exempt from tax, income earned within the pension fund is also exempt, but money received from the pension is taxed instead (although 25% can be taken as a lump sum free of tax).
-There are annual and lifetime caps on the amount that can be saved in a pension, both of which have been reduced significantly in recent years – although it saw a (relatively modest) increase in April 2023.
+Broadly speaking, income that is paid into a pension is exempt from tax, income earned within the pension fund is also exempt, but money received from the pension is taxed instead (although 25% can be taken free of tax).
+There is an annual cap on the amount that can be saved in a pension.
+This cap has been reduced significantly in recent years – although it saw a (relatively modest) increase in April 2023.
 Prior to April 2023, there was also a lifetime cap, but this has now been abolished.

 The Scottish and Welsh parliaments both have the power to make certain changes to the rates of income tax within their jurisdictions.
 These powers do not apply to savings and dividend income, which continue to be taxed on a consistent basis across the UK.

-So far, only the Scottish government has chosen to use these powers, creating a separate system of rates and bands for Scottish taxpayers.
+So far, only the Scottish Parliament has chosen to use these powers, creating a separate system of rates and bands for Scottish taxpayers.